-In the 2nd line of responsibility the Operational Risk and Compliance teams are responsible for facilitating and challenging the development of risk appetite with the business, and through challenge and oversight of risk in their respective fields, provide insights that support the business to improve risk maturity and address issues.
+In the 2nd line of responsibility the Operational Risk and Compliance teams are responsible for advising the Board on setting risk appetite, and through challenge and oversight of risk in their respective fields, provide insights that support the business to improve risk maturity and address issues.
 To provide a platform for effective business risk practices, the teams are responsible for the development and maintenance of the Risk and Control Framework (RCF) and Compliance Management Framework respectively, as well as all supporting policies, standards and systems.
 The frameworks provide the mechanics by which the organisation can identify, measure, evaluate, control, mitigate and report on the various sources of risks that could have a material impact, both financial and non-financial, either on Rabobank or on the interest of its clients.